Jeremy P. McNinch, Esq.

 During her last year at MC Law, Ann Regan was admitted to limited practice in the chancery courts of Mississippi through the Adoption Legal Clinic, where she completed 17 adoptions.
 She also served as a legal extern for the Honorable L. Joseph Lee, Chief Judge of the Mississippi Court of Appeals, where she gained invaluable insight into the appeals process of our great state.
 Ann Regan received the American Jurisprudence Award in both Mississippi Practice and Current Issues in Family Law, was a Dean’s List honor student, and was awarded the Law Student Bar Association President’s Award for her outstanding leadership and dedication to MC Law.
 Additionally, she participated in the law school’s study abroad program, where she studied International Human Rights in Merida, Mexico.

-Ann Regan has been involved in the United Methodist Church her entire life.
-She recently moved her membership to First United Methodist Church of Ridgeland, and could not be more at home.
-When she isn’t prepping for trial or planning an event, you can likely find her hitting the slopes in Taos, New Mexico, cheering for her beloved Rebels at an Ole Miss game, or showing her competitive side on a tennis court- a hobby of hers since she was eight years old.
+Ann Regan is a member of Bellwether United Methodist Church, where she is actively involved and teaches Sunday school to 4th and 5th graders.
+She is a member of the Mississippi Bar Association, the Rankin County Bar Association, the Capital Area Bar Association, and is a certified Guardian ad Litem.
+When she isn’t prepping for trial or planning an event, you can likely find her spending time with her husband and daughter, cheering for her beloved Rebels at an Ole Miss game, or showing her competitive side on a tennis court – a hobby of hers since she was eight years old.